phfix/go-graphql-client/README.md

 #### Custom WebSocket client

-By default, the subscription client uses [nhooyr WebSocket client](https://github.com/nhooyr/websocket).
+By default, the subscription client uses [coder WebSocket client](https://github.com/coder/websocket).
 If you need to customize the client or prefer using [Gorilla WebSocket](https://github.com/gorilla/websocket), let's follow the WebSocket interface and replace the constructor with `WithWebSocket` method:

 ```go
 // WebsocketHandler abstracts WebSocket connection functions